devsecops-workshop/workshop-guide/content/2-prepare-cluster/_index.md

 - **Security and network**: Leave set to `Default (SDN)`
 - Click **Next**

-You'll see a review of your settings, hit `Create StorageSystem`

-{{% notice tip %}}
-Don't worry if you see a _404 Page_.
-The ODF Operator has just extended the OpenShift Console which may no be availabe in your current view.
-Just relead the browser page once and your will see the System Overview
+You'll see a review of your settings, hit `Create StorageSystem`.
+Don't worry if you see a temporary _404 Page_.
+Just releod the browser page once and your will see the System Overview
-{{% /notice %}}

 {{< figure src="../images/odf-systems.png?width=50pc&classes=border,shadow" title="Click image to enlarge" >}}